septag/termite-jobs/README.md

 # NOTE
 *This library is obsolete and may contain bugs.
-For maintained version checkout [sx](https://github.com/septag/sx) library.* until I rip it from there and make a single-header termite-jobs library
+For maintained version checkout [sx](https://github.com/septag/sx) library.* until I rip it from there and make a proper single-header termite-jobs library

 # termite-jobs
 Fast, multiplatform fiber based job dispatcher based on Naughty Dogs' GDC2015 talk.